dmfutcher/gemini-gemserv-docker-template/README.md

 # gemini-gemserv-docker-template

-A template for a Gemeni protocol capsule using gemserv and Docker.
+A template for a Gemini protocol capsule using gemserv and Docker.

 ## Instructions